-- 3.2 The author claims to be a victim of discriminatory treatment in relation to the following persons who were national Assembly members in the 2010-2015 term and resided in La Paz during that period: (a) those who were allowed to stand as candidates in the general elections of 12 October 2014 for re-election as senators or deputies for the 2015-2020 term (see para.
-2.4); (b) those who stood for election as governors or as members of departmental assemblies in the elections of 29 March 2015, as those positions were excluded, without justification, from the prohibition laid down in circular No. 71/2014, even though they are the highest-ranking positions at the subnational level; and (c) those who stood for election to subnational positions in the Department of La Paz in the elections of 29 March 2015.
-The circular was intended to ensure that those national legislators who served in the 2010-2015 term and were dissident members of MAS,11 including the author, were barred from the electoral race by reason of their political opinion or position, in violation of articles 25 (c) and 26 of the Covenant. - 3.3 The author further alleges that circular No. 71/2014 was neither objective nor reasonable, as it unjustifiably prevented members of the 2010-2015 Plurinational Legislative Assembly from standing as candidates for certain subnational positions but not for others, such as those of governor and departmental assembly member.
-The author maintains that this distinction was made for political rather than legal reasons.
-Accordingly, the disqualification of the author as a candidate for mayor was not based on objective and reasonable criteria, in violation of article 25 (a) and (b), read in conjunction with articles 2 (1) and 26, of the Covenant.
-12 - 3.4 The author adds that the residency requirement established by both the Constitution and domestic legislation is "unreasonable" and "discriminatory".
-The author claims that his disqualification as a candidate for mayor because of the residency requirement amounts to an additional violation of articles 25 and 26 of the Covenant. - The author contends that the electoral branch, which administers justice in electoral matters through the departmental electoral courts and the Supreme Electoral Court, is not independent of the executive branch, in violation of article 14 (1) of the Covenant.
-This lack of independence was manifested in the preferential treatment of MAS candidates through the disqualification of candidates belonging to other parties in the subnational elections of March 2015, after the legal personality of those parties was revoked.
-He also observes that during those elections President Evo Morales and Vice-President Álvaro García publicly threatened to refrain from implementing public works in several municipalities unless the residents voted for MAS candidates.
+- 3.3 The author further alleges that circular No. 71/2014 was neither objective nor reasonable, as it unjustifiably prevented members of the 2010-2015 Plurinational Legislative Assembly from standing as candidates for certain subnational positions but not for others, such as those of governor and departmental assembly member.
+Accordingly, the disqualification of the author as a candidate for mayor was not based on objective and reasonable criteria, in violation of article 25 (a) and (b), read in conjunction with articles 2 (1) and 26, of the Covenant. - 3.4 The author adds that the residency requirement established by both the Constitution and domestic legislation is "unreasonable" and "discriminatory".
+The author claims that her disqualification as a candidate for mayor because of the residency requirement amounts to an additional violation of articles 25 and 26 of the Covenant. - The author contends that the electoral branch, which administers justice in electoral matters through the departmental electoral courts and the Supreme Electoral Court, is not independent of the executive branch, in violation of article 14 (1) of the Covenant.
+This lack of independence was manifested in the preferential treatment of MAS candidates through the disqualification of candidates belonging to other parties in the subnational elections of 2015 after the legal personality of those parties had been revoked.
+She also observes that, during those elections, President Evo Morales and Vice-President Álvaro García publicly threatened to refrain from implementing public works in several municipalities unless the residents voted for MAS candidates.
 While the electoral branch should have submitted information to the Public Prosecution Service with a view to the criminal investigation of such conduct, it did not take any action.
 The Office of the Ombudsman, in a public statement issued on 27 March 2015, expressed concern that the electoral branch was not acting with due transparency, efficiency, diligence and responsibility in relation to the elections to be held on 29 March 2015.
 The close ties between members of the Supreme Electoral Court and MAS are cited as evidence of the Court's lack of independence.
-Such members include the Vice-President of the Court, who
+Such members include the Vice-President of the Court, who was appointed directly by President Evo Morales, and three other members, all of whom signed decision No. 93/2015 confirming the author's disqualification. - 3.6 The author contends that the Supreme Electoral Court also lacked impartiality, since, in the days preceding the decision on the author's appeal, there were six instances in which members of the Court let their verdict be known in public statements.
+The Supreme Electoral Court's issuance of circular No. 71/2014, which harmed only the interests of candidates who were dissident members of MAS and advanced the interests of other MAS candidates, is another sign that the Court lacked impartiality. - 3.7 The author observes that both the Supreme Electoral Court and the Departmental Court of Justice of La Paz interpreted domestic provisions in an arbitrary manner, since both the Constitution (arts.
+285.I and 287.I) and circular No. 52/2014 require candidates to